jrmoulton/tmux-sessionizer/README.md

 ## Notes

-I use the `tmux sessions` command to get a tmux styled output of the running session and I use that output on the bottom right of my tmux status bar.
+I use the `tms sessions` command to get a tmux styled output of the running session and I use that output on the bottom right of my tmux status bar.
 E.g. ![tmux status bar](images/tmux-status-bar.png) If there is an easier way to do this someone please tell me.